Perfect for text processing

 However, the pivot function – also called portrait mode – has its right to exist and can find a place in many offices or on the gaming desk.
 In the latter case, the models are preferably used in the streaming area to be able to read the chat history.
 But a pivot monitor can also work wonders for common word processing, especially when you activate the additional reading mode.

-The ProArt Display from ASUS can score the most points in this category, since it brings along enormous advantages due to its general all-round capabilities alone.
-As a first alternative, which is especially interesting for gamers, we recommend the Acer Predator XB271HU, which can also be used as a normal gaming screen without any problems if the pivot function is not needed.
-A 4K alternative is LG’s 27UL850-W, which can be used wonderfully for word processing due to its high and clear resolution.
+The ProArt display from ASUS can score the most points in this category, since it brings along enormous advantages due to its general all-round capabilities alone.
+As a first alternative and inexpensive alternative, we recommend the Acer Nitro XF243YP, which is excellent as a gaming monitor should the pivot function not be needed for once.
+A 4K alternative is Dell’s S2721QS, which can be used wonderfully for word processing due to its high and clear resolution.

 - Low contrast ratio